What are rooster spur peppers?

 Flavor-wise, there’s a sharp quick bight here, with a fresh peppery flavor.
 It has more flavor than other ornamental peppers (where often the taste is secondary to the look), so growing rooster spur peppers, whether in containers or in gardens, can really benefit both your yard and your kitchen.

 How can you use this chili?

-Think of using rooster spur peppers in similar fashion to Thai peppers.
+Think of using rooster spurs in similar fashion to Thai chilies.
 Their thin walls make these chilies perfect for drying for use in homemade chili pepper flakes and powders.
 Or chop them up fresh for use in salads, Asian dishes, and breakfast foods (they are delicious in eggs as well as sausage).
-And no surprise – Cajun food and rooster spur peppers work very well together, too.
+And no surprise – Cajun food and rooster spurs work very well together, too.
 Try them instead of cayenne or tabasco peppers.
 There’s more heat here than most are comfortable with, so use sparingly.

 Where can you buy rooster spur peppers?

 These are not easy chilies got source.
 Your best option is to consider their use as an ornamental pepper and grow them yourself.
 Rooster spur pepper seeds are available online (Amazon).
 These chilies work just as well in containers as they do in gardens, so no matter your space you can experience this pepper, both its flavor and its beauty, yourself.